 Sensorineural Hearing Loss (SNHL) is a type of hearing loss that is typically acquired through excessive noise exposure or loud sounds over extended periods of time.
 It can also be caused by infections, immune system problems, trauma, toxic exposures to certain medications, or even just getting older.

 An underlying cause is a loss of hair cells in the inner ear, which are responsible for converting sound energy into signals sent to the brain.
 When we lose these cells, they do not come back on their own.
 SNHL can occur gradually over time or suddenly.

-The purpose of this study is to determine the effects the study drug has on people with hearing loss.
+The purpose of this study is to determine the effects FX-322 has on people with hearing loss.

 Approximately 124 individuals with Sensorineural Hearing Loss will be included in this study.

 You may be eligible to participate if you meet these criteria*: